 The primary functions of the IASB are as follows:-

 The primary purpose of the IASB is to develop a single set of high quality, understandable and enforcement accounting standard that require high quality, transparent and comparable information in financial statements as well as in the other financial reporting to help users of the financial statements to participate in the world’s capital market and to make economic decisions.

 Enforcement of Standards

-The IASB committee has the power to enforce the organisation to comply with accounting standard that promotes the use and rigorous applications of those standards.
+The IASB committee has the power to enforce the organisation to comply with the accounting standard that promotes the use and rigorous applications of those standards.

 Systematic and in-depth research on enterprise

-The function of International Accounting Standard Board does in-depth research of special needs of small and medium-sized enterprise and emerging the economies in fulfilling the objective of harmonisation of an accounting standard.
+The function of the International Accounting Standard Board does in-depth research of special needs of small and medium-sized enterprise and emerging the economies in fulfilling the objective of harmonisation of an accounting standard.